Photobook Community Meta-list 2025

 Joe Dilworth is a photographer and author of the new Everything, All At Once Forever, published by Kominek.
 He’s also the boss at Bildband Berlin.

-Elena Boille is the deputy director of Intenazionale and is responsible for the photography department.
+Elena Boille is the deputy director of Intenazionale, responsible for the photography department.
 She graduated in art history and is one of the founders of the weekly.

 Giovanna D’Ascenzi has been a photo editor for Internazionale since 2007.